 Tutorial: Comic Book Style Graphic Design

 We have often been asked the process by which we create our illustrated flyers and posters.
-I will try to give you a clear tutorial on how we create our illustrations and turn them into flyers or posters.
+I will try to give you a clear tutorial on how our Ohio graphic designers create our illustrations and turn them into flyers or posters.
 Our end product will be this flyer which was created for our recent Go Media Inc. art show:

 Before I go into an insane amount of details I want to give you a quick snap-shot of the process:

 - Draw with Pencil on Paper.

 - Create a second copy of the artwork at 150 dpi.

 - Create a color layer just under the artwork (set your artwork layer to multiply)